 Although many individual risk factors for financial hardship have been identified, the evidence that demonstrates the degree to which these factors contribute to the risk of later financial hardship is insufficient, as is information about the interplay between these factors and clinical factors at the time of diagnosis.

-Because ample evidence exists that financial distress occurs even among patients with health insurance, the role that forms of insurance play in protecting individuals from financial distress requires further study.
-Medicare may at least partially protect older persons from financial harm; however, in addition to this universal benefit for persons older than 65 years, other factors that are associated with older age might also reduce the risk of financial distress, namely, retired adults typically have higher levels of assets (e.g., owning a home outright), pensions or retirement accounts as sources of income, and Social Security.
+Because ample evidence shows that financial distress occurs even among patients with health insurance, the role of different forms of insurance in protecting individuals from financial distress requires further study.
+Medicare may at least partially protect older people from financial harm.
+However, other factors associated with older age might also reduce the risk of financial distress, namely, retired adults typically have higher levels of assets (e.g., owning a home outright), pensions or retirement accounts, and Social Security.
 Another factor is that physicians may treat older patients less intensively and thus less expensively.

 For adults of working age, characteristics of work-sponsored or individually purchased commercial insurance that vary from plan to plan—specifically, deductibles, copay levels, and coverage exclusions—may influence the risk of financial distress.
 These factors also warrant further study.

-Cancer management is unusual among medical interventions because intensive treatment at specialized facilities for weeks or months is often involved.
+Cancer management is unusual among medical interventions because it often involves intensive treatment at specialized facilities for weeks or months.
 For many patients, nonmedical costs associated with seeking treatment, such as the cost of transportation and lodging during treatment, can take a financial toll on families.
 The role that nonmedical costs play in financial hardship is an area in need of further study.

 Financial Distress and Outcomes